-There were no material changes and commitments in the business operations of the Company affecting the financial position of the Company which have occurred between the end of the financial year of the Company to which the financial statements relate and the date of this report.
+There was no material change and commitment in the business operations of the Company affecting the financial position of the Company which have occurred between the end of the financial year of the Company to which the financial statements relate and the date of this report.

 DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANYS OPERATIONS IN FUTURE:

-There were no significant and material orders passed by the Regulators or Courts or Tribunals impacting the going concern status and Companys operations in future.
+There was no significant and material order passed by the Regulators or Courts or Tribunals impacting the going concern status and Companys operations in future.

 DETAILS IN RESPECT OF ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THE FINANCIAL STATEMENTS:

-1. The Company has appointed Internal Auditors to observe the Internal Controls who regularly monitors if the workflow of the organization is being done through the approved policies of the Company.
-In every quarter during the approval of Financial Results, Internal Auditors present the Internal Audit Report and Management comments on the Internal Audit observations;
+1. The Company has appointed Internal Auditors to observe the Internal Control systems and effectiveness of its functioning who regularly monitor the workflow of the organization in terms of the approved policies of the Company.
+In every quarter Internal Auditors present the Internal Audit Report and Management comments on the Internal Audit observations;

-2. The Board of Directors of the Company has adopted various policies like Related Party Transaction Policy, Whistle Blower Policy and other procedures for ensuring the orderly and efficient conduct of its business.
-The Companys system of internal control has been designed to provide a reasonable assurance with regard to maintaining of proper accounting controls, monitoring of operations, safeguarding of its assets, prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and timely preparation of reliable financial information.
+2. The Board of Directors of the Company has adopted various policies related to Related Party Transactions, Whistle Blower mechanism and other procedures for ensuring the orderly and efficient conduct of business.
+The Companys system of internal control has been designed to provide a reasonable assurance with regard to maintaining of proper accounting controls, monitoring of operations, safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information;

-Your Company has not accepted any Fixed Deposits under Chapter V of the Companies Act, 2013 during the Financial Year and as such, no amount on account of Principal or Interest on Deposits from Public was outstanding as on 31st March, 2018.
+Your Company has not accepted any fixed deposit under Chapter V of the Companies Act, 2013 during the financial year and as such, no amount on account of principal or interest on deposits from public was outstanding as on 31st March, 2019.

 M/s.
-Basu Chanchani & Deb, Chartered Accountants (Firm Registration No. 304049E), Kolkata had been appointed as the Statutory Auditors of the Company by the members in their AGM held on 12th September, 2017 till the conclusion of fifth consecutive AGM of the Company to be held in the year 2022 (subject to ratification by the members at every AGM) .
-In view of the amendment made to Section 139 of the Companies Act, 2013 vide Companies (Amendment) Act, 2017 which is effective from 7th May, 2018, annual ratification of appointment of statutory auditors have been done away with.
+Basu Chanchani & Deb, Chartered Accountants (Firm Registration No. 304049E), Kolkata, had been appointed as the Statutory Auditors of the Company by the members in their AGM held on 12th September, 2017 till the conclusion of fifth consecutive AGM of the Company to be held in the year 2022.

 DETAILS OF SUBSIDIARY/JOINT VENTURES/ASSOCIATE COMPANIES:

-The Company does not have any subsidiary/joint ventures/associate companies.
+The Company does not have any subsidiary/joint venture/associate companies.

-The provisions of Section 204 of the Companies Act, 2013 mandates Secretarial Audit of the Company for the financial year 2017-2018 by a Company Secretary in Practice and accordingly the Board had appointed M/s.
-MKB & Associates, Practicing Company Secretaries (FRN: P2010WB042700) as Secretarial Auditor to conduct secretarial audit of the Company for the financial year ended 31st March, 2018 and their Report in Form MR-3 is attached as "Annexure - 1" to this Annual Report.
+The provisions of Section 204 of the Companies Act, 2013 mandate Secretarial Audit of the Company for the financial year 2018-2019 by a Company Secretary in Practice and accordingly the Board of Directors had appointed M/s.
+MKB & Associates, Practicing Company Secretaries (FRN: P2010WB042700) as the Secretarial Auditor for the financial year ended 31st March, 2019 and their Report in Form MR - 3 is attached as "Annexure - 1" to this Report.

 There are no qualifications in the Secretarial Audit Report.

-There was no change in the Share Capital of the Company during the year.
+There is no change in the Share Capital of the Company during the year.